On this page

 Group properties

-Each group property in group_properties would be applied to every group in groups
+Each group property in group_properties applies to every group in groups

 Update your BigQuery service account key

-To update the Service Account used for your BigQuery Source, select the existing BigQuery Source within the Sources section of Data and click the ⚙️ (gear) icon.
-Within the modal, upload the new Service Account Key you want Amplitude to use moving forward.
+To update the Service Account used for your BigQuery Source, select the existing BigQuery Source within the Sources section of Data and click the gear icon.
+In the modal, upload the new Service Account Key you want Amplitude to use going forward.

-Before you update your Service Account Key, ensure the new Service Account Key has the proper data access to ensure Amplitude can successfully import any relevant data.
+Before you update your Service Account Key, ensure the new Service Account Key has the proper data access so Amplitude can successfully import any relevant data.

 BigQuery SQL helper